 - Substituting items that are considered good enough.
 If an exact item does not have an NSN or is out of stock, supply officers may opt for an equivalent item that is in stock.
 Unfortunately, this can result in a unit refusing to accept a shipment because it does not meet requirements.
 Rejected material is then transferred to the Defense Reutilization and Marketing Office (DRMO), where it will be assigned to another unit that may need it, sold for pennies on the dollar at auction, or destroyed.

 AD HOC CONTRACTS LIMITS

-If a supply officer fails to find equipment with an NSN, he or she can submit a request through a program office to initiate a new, ad hoc contract.
+If a supply officer fails to find gear with an NSN, he or she can submit a request through a program office to initiate a new, ad hoc contract.
 These vehicles also have drawbacks, however.

 - Again: the time it takes to get something.
 Initiating a new contract is a time-consuming process that may take months.
 The contract must carefully adhere to Federal Acquisition Regulation guidelines (FAR), Defense Federal Acquisition Regulation Supplement guidelines (DFARS) and Financial Improvement and Audit Readiness (FIAR) requirements, including Berry Amendment and Buy American Act compliance.

 The larger the contract, the longer it will take to create, approve, and execute.